 Even if you’re buying online, visit a local sports store with your child and look for the racket you’re planning to buy.
 Have your child feel the weight of the racket and attempt to lift or swing.

-The ideal weight should allow your toddler to swing uniformly on all the main sections where the ball makes contact.
+The ideal weight should allow your child to swing uniformly on all the main sections where the ball makes contact.
 Also, they should be able to swing without fatiguing their arms or shoulder muscles too fast.